rmitsch/univie-business-intelligence/exercises/1/readme.md

 these are not available) but are considered useful in converging to a useful integrated data model in terms of stability and comparability.

+##### TODOS

+* Elaborate on "Problem" section.
+* No idea what "time precision" is for PCAs.
+* No idea how to fill "PossibleValue".

 ##### Problems

 TODO

+* `Lokalisation Fermetastasen` is supposeed to depend on MRT and CT, but not all cases provide both and yet have been assigned a diagnosis.

 ##### Assumptions